Myelin Relies on Good Sleep for Best Function

 - The loss of important energy stores inside the myelin

-- A failure to produce certain key proteins necessary for myelin maintenance
+- A failure to produce certain key proteins needed for myelin maintenance

-Without adequate sleep, we can expect to feel "cog fog," fatigue, heavy legs, speech problems, and other MS symptoms.
+Without enough sleep, we can expect to feel "cog fog," fatigue, heavy legs, speech problems, and other MS symptoms.

 Prioritize sleep, as well as diet and exercise

-Diet and exercise are two of the three key pillars to good health, with sleep being the (often under-appreciated) third pillar.
-Making sleep a priority is hard, but like diet and exercise, it's worth the effort.
-Here are some ways to improve your quality and quantity of sleep so that you can give your brain the fighting chance it needs.
+Diet and exercise are 2 of the 3 key pillars to good health, with sleep being the (often under-appreciated) third pillar.
+Making sleep a priority is hard.
+But like diet and exercise, it's worth the effort.
+Here are some ways I've found to improve your quality and quantity of sleep so you can give your brain the fighting chance it needs:

 - Practice good sleep hygiene

-- Manage pain problems which disrupt your sleep
+- Manage pain problems that disrupt your sleep

 - Undergo a sleep health assessment by a sleep specialist